First Russian circumnavigation: From Kronstadt to Brazil (August - December 1803)

-Baltic sea
+Baltic Sea

 Expedition vessels arrived in Kronstadt on June 5, 1803.
-Krusenstern immediately examined them and concluded that on the Nadezhda the entire rigging and two masts need to be replaced: while loading, the ship almost turned over.
-Thanks to port captain Myasoedov and his assistant Bychinsky, all necessary repairs had been carried out within the shortest time possible.
-Only on July 06, the expedition went to the Kronstadt raid where the emperor Alexander I observed both vessels from his personal sloop.
-However, due to nasty winds and a constantly increasing amount of cargos, the departure was significantly delayed.
-On August 2, Minister Rumyantsev visited both vessels and ordered to get rid of any unnecessary cargos during the later stop in Copenhagen.
-Moreover, five people from Rezanov's retinue were suspended from travel On the same day, sailman Zahar Usov fell overboard and drowned in the Neva river.
+Krusenstern examined them and concluded that the Nadezhda's rigging and two masts needed replacement.
+While loading cargo, the ship almost capsized.
+Repairs were carried out by July 6.
+The expedition went to the Kronstadt raid, where Emperor Alexander I observed both vessels from his personal sloop.
+However, weather and heavy cargo significantly delayed departure.
+On August 2, Minister Rumyantsev visited both vessels and ordered them to dump unnecessary cargo during the later stop in Copenhagen.
+Five people from Rezanov's retinue were suspended from travel.
+On the same day, sailor Zahar Usov fell overboard and drowned in the Neva River.
 The expedition departed at 10 am on August 7.
-But then wind direction changed again, and both sloops had to cruise around Gotland until August 10, and passed Revel only late at night.
-Due to extreme convergence of people, the commander had to set up the schedule for shifts, and norms of provision.
-People were allowed to receive a pound of beef and a pound of crackers per day, as well as a cup of vodka (for those who did not drink, there was a premium of 9 cents per cup) and a pound of oil per week.
+The wind changed again, forcing both sloops to cruise around Gotland until August 10.
+Crewmates were allowed to receive a pound of beef and a pound of crackers per day, as well as a cup of vodka (for those who did not drink, there was a premium of 9 cents per cup) and a pound of oil per week.
 For each meal, there was only one main dish.
-For lunch – shchi with corned beef, made from the sour cabbage, or fish.
+For lunch, shchi with corned beef made from sour cabbage or fish.
 During the holidays, the crews usually got some fresh meat.
-For dinner both crews usually got porridge with butter.
+For dinner, both crews usually got porridge with butter.